Every breath you take: How subsidy reform can make our air cleaner

 A recent study from the Organisation for Economic Co-operation and Development using state-of-the-art statistical techniques estimates that a 10% increase in PM2.5 concentrations in Europe causes a 0.8% reduction in real GDP.
 The implication is that policies to reduce air pollution would contribute positively to economic growth and are warranted on economic productivity grounds.
 In regions with poorer air quality, such as Asia or Africa, the benefits of reducing air pollution will be even larger.

 The sources of air pollution are diverse and vary regionally.
 But one culprit stands out for its ubiquity and outsized role.
 Fossil fuels contribute more to PM2.5 air pollution globally than any other single source.
 Not only is fossil fuel use pervasive but it is also heavily subsidized.
-Governments spend well over $600 million each year on fossil fuel subsidies – money that could be tapped to help solve air pollution and other development challenges.
+Governments spend nearly $600 million each year on fossil fuel subsidies – money that could be tapped to help solve air pollution and other development challenges.

 These subsidies promote fossil fuel use, penalize the transition to cleaner fuels, and add to already excessive public deficits.
 Worse, they are also distributionally regressive since wealthier households consume more fossil fuels and capture more of the subsidy.